be-fe/iSlider/README.md

 #### pluginInitialize (Not Enabled)

-- (Each) widget initialization
+- (Each)Be triggered at initialization
 - Parameters: None

 #### pluginInitialized

-- All plug-in initialization is complete
+- Be triggered when all plug-in initialization is complete
 - Parameters: None

 #### renderComplete

-- Rendering is completed when the outer container
+- Be triggered when the outer container is rendered completely
-- Before reset, loadData will trigger
+- Be triggered before reset, loadData
 - Parameters
     - `{Number}` current data index
     - `{HTMLElement}` current scene elements